hablatraining/git-learning/README.md

 > 🎁♻️ **_Cool alias:_** Not valid for current branch `git config --global alias.sync = fetch origin main:main`

 ### 3.3 Working with others 2 (pull-push)
+The [git pull] command is used to sync and download content from a remote repository.
+Under the hood, `git pull` is a making the following steps for you:
+1. [git fetch]: Sync local & remote repo histories scoped to the local branch that `HEAD` is pointed at
+2. [git merge] / [git rebase]: Git will reconcile the diverging branches (local/remote), if needed

 <details><summary>ℹ️⚡ℹ️ Synopsis</summary>

 ```bash